Problem 1 : An Interesting Problem on Probability

 Noting that the arc made by of the sector of angle \(2\alpha\) would be \(2d\) we can easily work out the math to obtain the expression of alpha as

-\[\alpha = d/R = d/(2l/(2\pi)) = 2\pi.d/l <= \pi.sin(\theta)/2\]
+\[\alpha = d/R = d/(2l/(2\pi)) = 2\pi.d/l <= \pi.sin(\theta)/2\](We have used the condition for a needle to cut a horizontal line)

 But, for a given \(\theta\), \(2\alpha\) could have any value from \(0\) to \(2\pi\) depending on \(d\).
 So, the probability